-According to Professional Dog Trainer and Behavioral Specialist, Doggy Dan (the owner of the dog training website, The Online Dog Trainer), if you want to understand how to stop dog aggression, you must first realize that your dog is making his own decisions and will not listen to you if you try to show him a different way to behave.
+According to Professional Dog Trainer and Behavioral Specialist, Doggy Dan (the owner of the dog training website, The Online Dog Trainer), you must realize that when it comes to aggression, your dog is making a decision.
+Whether they think they have to protect you, their pack (your family), or their own lives, it’s simply too important to them and they think it’s the right thing to do.

 Why Your Dog Thinks Aggression is Necessary